Chocolate mousse pie with peanut butter whip + pretzel crust

 2 cups + 2 tbsp pretzel flour (see notes above)

-2 tbsp cane sugar, optional
+2 tablespoon cane sugar, optional

-13-14 tbsp non-hydrogenated shortening, room temperature
+13-14 tablespoon non-hydrogenated shortening, room temperature

 1 can full fat coconut milk, refrigerated overnight